see: Seven Sovereignties, The

 Legends tell of an army from long ago, faithful to Cethlenn, that rode into battle upon the backs of fierce amaroks, like noble steeds.
 Statues of the Goddess are often depicted with these giant wolves at her feet.

-Known as "Mother Oak", or just "An Darach" ("The Oak" in the Aelvar language of Tylwyth), this ancient tree resides in the heart of the continent of Fódhla.
+Known as "Mother Oak", this ancient tree resides in the heart of the continent of Fódhla.

 In Aelvar origin myths, this gigantic tree was believed to have been planted by The Gods be to bear the first Aelvar when the world was young.
 Its massive root networks twist and tear through the verdant landscapes in all directions.